tsinis/plan_et_b/README.md

 ## Description

-In this branch you will find **my original awarded submission** in **Official Flutter Community** hackathon, called "***#Hack20***".
-With more than 2665 attendees and 650 teams, with 266 projects submitted.
-You can read more about this hackathon and it's rules here: [flutterhackathon.com](https://flutterhackathon.com)
+In this branch you will find the **my original award-winning submission** in the **official international Flutter Community Hackaton** called "***#Hack20***".
+> **Note:**  In another branch you will find the version that will be finalized according to the To-Do list.

+The hackaton had over **2665 attendees, 650 teams**, with 266 projects.
+Writing the code was guided by the hackathon rules, the list of other winners, as well as more info about the rules, can be found on the official website: [flutterhackathon.com](https://flutterhackathon.com)

 #### Official Flutter Community Hackathon 2020 Themes: